Venthe/gitea-helm-chart/README.md

 This chart release comes with many breaking changes while aiming for a HA-ready setup.
 Please go through all of them carefully to perform a successful upgrade.
+Here's a brief summary again, followed by more detailed migration instructions:

 - Switch from `Statefulset` to `Deployment`
 - Switch from `Memcached` to `redis-cluster` as the default session and queue provider